Ditached/ARPlacementKit-Docs/docs/source/index.rst

 Check out the :doc:`installation` section first!.
 If you got the package already setup and running, check out the :doc:`usage` section for a guide on how to use the package.

+If you are having trouble, check out the :doc:`troubleshooting` section.

 .. note::

    This project is amazing